akash-network/awesome-akash/bert/README.md

 ## Detailed Instructions

-1. **Building the Docker Image**: You can build the Docker image using the provided Dockerfile with the command `docker build -t your-dockerhub-username/bert-base-uncased:0.0.1 .`.
-Don't forget to replace `your-dockerhub-username` with your actual Docker Hub username.

-2. **Pushing the Docker Image to Docker Hub**: After building the Docker image, you can push it to Docker Hub using the command `docker push your-dockerhub-username/bert-base-uncased:0.0.1`.

-3. **Deploying on Akash**: With the Docker image pushed to Docker Hub, you can now deploy the application on Akash.
-Make sure to replace `image: your-dockerhub-username/bert-base-uncased:0.0.1` in the `deploy.yaml` file with the correct Docker image name.
+1. **Deploying on Akash**: You can deploy the application on Akash using the provided `deploy.yaml` file.
+Make sure to replace `image: your-dockerhub-username/bert-base-uncased:0.0.1` in the `deploy.yaml` file with the correct Docker image name (clydedevv/bert-base-uncased:0.0.1).
 Then, use the Akash CLI to create the deployment with the command `akash deploy create deploy.yaml --from $AKASH_KEY_NAME`.

-4. **Testing the Deployment**: After the deployment is successful, you can test it by sending a GET request to the deployed application's URL.
+2. **Testing the Deployment**: After the deployment is successful, you can test it by sending a GET request to the deployed application's URL.
 The application currently doesn't have any endpoints defined, so you should expect a 404 response.
 This indicates that the application is running successfully.

 ## Audience